r-handsfield/scoring_key_scanner/README.md

 With the list of marker contours, an intricate process of aligning each mark to a specific row/column location is performed.
 The process of obtaining unique the x and y coordinates of a mark requires care.
 The source images can experience pixel drift at any stage of processing: marks in the same row or column may have slightly different (x,y) coordinates.
 To acount for potential drift, nearby values are collapsed to generate a single x-value for each table column and a single y-value for each table row.
 A marker's coordinates are finally overwritten by the nearest collapsed xy values, leaving markers that are integer-aligned to a table row (question number) and table column (category).
 For later use, indexing dictionaries are created by merging the unique x values with the category labels and unique y values with the question numbers.

-The above alignment procedure obviates the need to detect table column positions and bypasses much of the work required of Experiments 2, 3, and 4.
+The above alignment procedure obviates the need to detect table column positions and bypasses much of the work of Experiments 2, 3, and 4.

 ### Category Mapping
 In the final phase of the pipeline, Category Mapping, the indexing dictionaries are used to create mappings between question numbers (keys) and category strings (values).
 The keys are formatted to be compatible with template variables from the `Jinja 2` templating engine.
 The resulting maps are then used to inject the category strings into an appropriately formatted JSON string and written to a file.